Priyadharshini-Er/cover-page-design/README.md

 ![](./covout.png)

 ## Result:
-The program for designing book cover page using HTML and CSS is executed successfully
+The program for designing book cover page using HTML and CSS is executed successfully.